 ONE WEEK DOWN and so many of you are probably glued to your computers trying to catch a glimpse of your Plebe.
 Many parents may feel like they have a “hole in their heart” and find that the separation has been much harder than expected.
 Some may be rethinking this Academy thing….
 Know that you are not alone and take heart – I was there too.
-But there is light at the end of the tunnel – I know that personally, I was proud to have held it together until the doors closed on I-Day, but after I-Day, there were times when I felt a hurt in my chest that was so big I thought my heart would burst.
-Sometimes I would melt in tears while driving or in my hubby’s arms.
+But there is light at the end of the tunnel – I know that personally.
+I was proud to have held it together until the doors closed on I-Day, but after I-Day, there were times when I felt a hurt in my chest that was so big I thought my heart would burst.
+Sometimes I would melt in tears while driving or on my pillow.
 But most of the time I was trying to put my energy to good use.
-I thought – if my Plebe can do it I have to do it too… I woke up at 5:15 – 5:30 when my Plebes were waking up, and while they were enduring PT, I was walking – and praying.
+I thought – if my Plebe can do it I have to do it too… I took my Plebe Summer Challenge and it began with waking up at 5:15 – 5:30 when my Plebes were waking up, and while they were enduring PT, I was walking, working out, and praying.
 I kept a journal of my prayers and was surprised at the end of Plebe Summer to see how many had been answered – some not quite as asked or expected but that was OK.

 Hang in there!
-We are all here if you need us…that is what Navy family is all about.
+We are all here if you need us…that is what our N*avy family is all about.